stacks-network/docs/_org/install.md

 you have [an account with CoinList](https://coinlist.co/register).
 You must create this account yourself.

-## Download, verify, and install on Mac OSX
+## Mac OSX: Download, verify, and install on Mac OSX

 You use the command line terminal to confirm your download in Mac OSX.
 Perform this procedure after you dowanlod